menu

 Also of interest is that Madison has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 17.79% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 22.08% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Madison, while not large, also appears to be attractive to some younger, educated professionals, who help shape the character of the borough.

-In Madison, a lot of people use the train to get to work every day though Madison is a relatively small borough.
-Those that ride the train are primarily traveling out of town to good jobs in other cities.
+Despite being a small borough, Madison has a lot of people using the train to get to and from work every day.
+Most of these people on the train are using it to get to good jobs in other cities.

 The most common language spoken in Madison is English.
 Other important languages spoken here include Spanish and Chinese.